KochyanLV/cmc-parser/README.md

 Please note that you should install several packages used in the project!

-You can experiment with another URL of coinmarketcap quotes, for example, from the main page https://coinmarketcap.com/.
+You can experiment with another URL of coinmarketcap quotes, for example, from the DeFi or NFT pages https://coinmarketcap.com/view/defi/ or https://coinmarketcap.com/view/collectibles-nfts/.
 This will work, since the table shows the same class names in html for all sections of the site.

 In crypto.json and crypto.csv you can see the results of the program execution.